Miss Sarajevo: The Meaning Behind Pavarotti's Operatic Solo

 But love, I'm not a praying man

-In Pavarotti’s section of Miss Sarajevo, the lyrics express a profound sense of yearning and disillusionment.
+In Pavarotti’s section of Miss Sarajevo, the lyrics express a profound sense of yearning that ultimately collapses into disillusionment.

 0 Achtung Babies: